remmertjack/Clustering-Ball-Players-1/README.md

 Visualizing and Discussing Clusters
 -------

-With these clustering objects, we can visualize the clusters in a 2D space and their statistical profile using radar charts.
+With these clustering objects, we can visualize the clusters in their 2D space and their statistical profile using radar charts.
 We already visualized the results of the HC method above as the dendrogram.